Water Dispenser Forster

 In addition, water also forms the basis for your blood and thus your blood volume.
 That is very important for good blood pressure and pumping your heart.
 It is also around your joints and in your eyes and serves as a kind of 'shock absorber'; it protects against shocks and bumps from the outside.
 By eating not only nutrients are released into your body, but waste products are also formed.
 Water ensures that the nutrients can be dissolved and therefore better absorbed by your body.
 The waste that is released during this process must be removed.
 This is the task of the liver and the kidneys, but by drinking enough you can help your liver and kidneys to remove this waste more quickly.
 You can also see this in your urine: if it is very yellow or very dark, it means that you have not drank enough.
 There are a number of tools for this:

 Finally, a lot of chemical processes take place in your body where water is necessary.
 You often read that you have to drink more water to lose weight.
 Will you really lose weight by drinking more water?
 No, water will not make your body fat disappear magically, but it is true that all processes in your body will run better when you are sufficiently hydrated.
 You will also feel better, your skin will look better and because you feel better about yourself, you will probably perform better in other areas.

 How much water should you drink?

-You have probably heard many times that you have to drink 1.5 liters of water a day.
-That is a very general guideline, because the amount of water a person needs is very individual and depends on a number of factors.
+You have probably heard many times that you have to drink 1.5 litres of water a day.
+That is a very general guideline because the amount of water a person needs is very individual and depends on a number of factors.
 For example, the climate plays a very important role.
 In areas such as Australia and Africa and certain parts of America, where it is very hot, you will get dehydrated much faster.
-It is therefore difficult to determine how much water someone should drink, but 1.5 liters is a nice guideline.
+It is therefore difficult to determine how much water someone should drink, but 1.5 litres is a nice guideline.
 You look best at your urine to determine if you have drunk enough or not.

 Finally, there is also a small amount of water in your bowel movements.
 That is usually about 150-200ml.